WebOrigami/docs/content/builtins/tree/forEach.md

 ---
-title: forEach(tree, fn)
+title: forEach(map, fn)
 supertitle: "Tree."
 ---

-Calls the `fn` once for each key-value pair present in the specific node of the tree.
+Calls the `fn` once for each key-value pair present in the map.
 For each pair, the function will be passed `value` and `key` parameters.